 The capstone for me, though, has been the one principle I added on my own that gave the model its final presentation and life - syntax.
 I added syntax after experiencing the most serendipitous (seemingly) encounter with the culture and music of Brittany, France.
-That experience brought to light the principle of syntax which demonstrated how the model was "ordered" so as to be a complete instantiation of my "primordial dator" experiences in 1984 and 2008.
-Syntax represents the spirit that orders it to a certain rhythm and mathematical beauty.
+That experience brought to light the principle of syntax which demonstrated how the model was "ordered" to be a complete presentation of the meaning of my earlier experiences.
+Syntax represents the “appearance of that which appears” that orders our search for meaning to a certain musical rhythm and mathematical beauty.

-That rhythm, mathematical beauty, and divine order is La France Mystique.
+That musical rhythm and mathematical beauty, reflects a divine order and embodied necessity that is La France Mystique.

 French language and culture play an even more specific role in the life of the model.
 They draw us closer to La France Mystique as we study French, engage in French culture, reflect on their meaning, model their essence, and empathically experience their own syntax as manifested through others.

 It is not as important to understand French language or to be familiar with French culture as it is to love them both.
 The latter will drive you to put forth effort in the former.
 The former naturally will evolve from the latter.